|Application Procedure||Design Immersion Days (DID)|

-Only students who have previously completed or are in the process of completing at least one architectural design studio should apply for Advanced Placement in the B.Arch program.
+Only students who have previously completed or are in the process of completing at least one architectural design studio are eligible to apply for Advanced Placement in the B.Arch program.

-Students applying for Advanced Placement in the B.Arch program, M.Arch 1, M.Arch 2, ESTm or SCIFI program must submit all additional application materials in hard copy format to SCI-Arc’s Admissions Office.
+Students applying for Advanced Placement in the B.Arch program, M.Arch 1, M.Arch 2, Emerging Systems, Technologies & Media (ESTm) or the Future Initiatives (SCIFI) program must submit all additional application materials in hard copy format to SCI-Arc’s Admissions Office.

 - B.Arch (First Year Placement)

 - Electronic submission through

 - Materials must be mailed in directly to SCI-Arc